 Linguistic preparation for admission to the university usually takes a lot of time.
-In the specialized schools and training centers, various programs are offered: one includes preparation for specific exams and tests (for example, IELTS, DSH, DALF, TOEFL for English) , others (for academic purposes) combine the linguistic course with the preparatory one.
-Such preliminary programs allow students not only to improve a foreign language to the level necessary for the perception of a university curriculum, but also to develop important learning skills.
-Language schools abroad remain the best way to prepare for further successful learning.
+In specialized schools and centers, various programs are offered: one includes preparation for specific exams and tests (for example, IELTS, DSH, DALF, TOEFL for English) , others (for academic purposes) combine the linguistic course with the preparatory one.
+Such preliminary programs allow students not only to improve a foreign language to the level necessary for the perception of a university curriculum, but also to develop important skills.
+Language schools abroad remain the best way to prepare for further successful studying.

-In the lessons, the emphasis is on developing listening comprehension skills, understanding written texts, speed reading, oratory, the ability to quickly and correctly formulate ideas, thoughts, and defend the point of view in dialogue.
+In the lessons, the emphasis is put on developing listening comprehension skills, understanding written texts, speed reading, oratory, the ability to quickly and correctly formulate ideas, thoughts, and defend the point of view in dialogue.
 Communicative method is one of the main methods used in the educational process: it involves the participation of students in discussions, trainings, projects, seminars, congresses, various professional events.